Islandora/documentation/CONTRIBUTING.md

 If you are reading this document then you are interested in contributing to Islandora 8.
 All contributions are welcome: use-cases, documentation, code, patches, bug reports, feature requests, etc. You do not need to be a programmer to speak up!

+We also have an irc channel -- #islandora -- on freenode.net.
+Feel free to hang out there, ask questions, and help others out if you can.

+Please note that this project operates under the [Islandora Community Code of Conduct](http://islandora.ca/codeofconduct).
+By participating in this project you agree to abide by its terms.

 ## Workflows

 The group meets each Wednesday at 1:00 PM Eastern.
 Meeting notes and announcements are posted to the [Islandora community list](https://groups.google.com/forum/#!forum/islandora) and the [Islandora developers list](https://groups.google.com/forum/#!forum/islandora-dev).
 You can view meeting agendas, notes, and call-in information [here](https://github.com/Islandora-CLAW/CLAW/wiki#islandora-claw-tech-calls).
 Anybody is welcome to join the calls, and add items to the agenda.